jackshen/terem-tech-test/README.md

 Stage 2 deals with all the logic required to combine every individual point of rainfall data into useful information grouped by year and month.
 Data first needs to be organised as prerequisite for some of the calculations, for example:

-- All rainfall data points must be group by month and ordered in order to calculate the median rainfall for a given month.
+- All rainfall data points must be group by month and ordered to calculate the median rainfall for a given month.
-- All rainfall data points must be grouped by year and ordered in order to calculate the longest consecutive days of rain.
+- All rainfall data points must be grouped by year and ordered to calculate the longest consecutive days of rain.

 To achieve this, I have written a function that iterates through each rainfall data point (which describes the amount of rain for a single date) and stores this information in a Map that is structured by year, followed by month, and then day.
 This is then used as the skeleton on which the final format (which is similarly structured) is built on.